FaisalAl-Tameemi/ml-smartcab/README.md

 Also, we choose to leave out the `deadline` from the agent's state since it does not effect its policy in any way.
 If the environment allowed the learner to do actions such as drive faster when deadline is getting closer to 0 or perhaps an extra reward for maximizing the time remaining in a trip, only then would it effect the outcome and we would include it in the state.

 Adding more features to the state will add to the learning time so we will chose to ignore features that are not relevant to the agent's policy.

-___TODO: add performance results + graph___
+To this point, we can also choose to ignore cars from both ways (`right` and `left`) since there is no penalty for crashing into other cars.

+In technical terms, adding more information to the state with require us to fill out a larger QTable.

+Let's have a look at the numbers.

+_The Factors:_

+A summary of the values of the agent's state is as follows:

+- Waypoints: the direction could be 'Left', 'Right' or 'Forward'.
+(3 possible values).
+- Lights: the traffic lights could either be 'green' or 'red'.
+(2 possible values).
+- Oncoming: is there oncoming traffic.
+(2 possible values).

+As for the responses the agent can have to its state:

+- Actions: the actions the agent can take can be None, 'forward', 'left', 'right'.
+(4 possible values).

+If we multiply each of the following values by each other => `3 x 2 x 4 x 2`, we get __48__.
+This will constitute all the possible combinations between the state and the actions for our agent to add to its QTable.

+Looking into the `Environment` class, we notice that it multiplies the distance by 5.
+Since the distance is always 1 to 12 steps from the agent to its destination.
+We conclude that the `deadline` is always between 5 to a maximum of 60 (56 possible values).

+If we multiply the deadlines possible values => `48 x 56`, we get __2,688__ combinations of state to actions which the agent needs to train for.
+Note that we can decrease this number to half (__1,344__) by dropping `oncoming` from the state if our environment does not penalize crashes between cars.

 ----